The primary goal of treatment for IBD is to achieve and maintain remission. Learn more about the types of medications and surgeries below.

 Surgery is not a cure for Crohn’s disease, but it can save parts of your GI tract and may help improve quality of life.

-As many as 75% of people with Crohn’s disease will require surgery at some point in their lives.
-Surgeries for Crohn’s disease include:
+As many as 75% of people with Crohn’s disease will require surgery at some point in their lives.1 Surgeries for Crohn’s disease include:

-Up to 1/3 of people living with ulcerative colitis may require surgery.
-There are two common surgical approaches used for ulcerative colitis, and depending on patient factors such as age and extent of the disease, one approach may be recommended over the other.
+Up to a third of people living with ulcerative colitis may require surgery.1 There are two common surgical approaches used for ulcerative colitis, and depending on factors such as age and extent of the disease, one approach may be recommended over the other.

 Surgeries for ulcerative colitis include: